Telehandler Hire & Sales

 A Raised Work Platform

 A telehandler can be fitted with a work platform attachment so workers can safely and comfortably access high areas such as when they need to work on power lines or streetlights.
-Work platforms are sturdy, with guard rails and non-slip floors for safety.
+Work platforms are sturdy, with guard rails and non-slip floors for added safety.

 Telehandler Specification